 As for transporting an assortment of goods, the Forester is quite up to the task with its 60:40 split-folding rear seatback, which can be flipped down using a lever in the load bay, which frees up no less than 1 060 litres of utility space.
 For the surfers out there, you’ll be happy to know that the Forester can comfortably carry surfboards (as highlighted by my colleague, Ciro, in the video review).

-With the seats upright, space in the load bay is a claimed 520 litres and a durable rubber mat is a provided (for when you need to transport, pets, plants or anything else that might soil your beloved Forester's load-bay floor).
+With the seats upright, space in the load bay is a claimed 520 litres, you can also spec an optional rubber boot cover (for when you need to transport, pets, plants or anything else that might soil your beloved Forester's load-bay floor).
 During this test, we had to transport a fair load of beekeeping equipment and tools and needless to say, the Forester was never short on space.

 It’s also worth mentioning the Forester’s cabin has sufficient storage spaces in the door mouldings, centre bin, glove box and additional space ahead of the transmission lever if you need oddment space.